Tavi – The Kingdom of Tonga's Legendary Ascetic

 He was right.

+When the food was cooked we took it out to the beach, sat in the shade of a large black rock, and ate lunch.
 The grated coconut and the coconut milk sweetened the taro and the leaves.
-I told him how good it tasted.
-“Oh yes,” Tavi said, “I have had this almost everyday now for twenty-four years and I never get tired of it.”
+“Oh yes,” Tavi said, “I have had this almost every day now for twenty-four years and I never get tired of it.”

 Part III